Bolivia Gold - Golden Hill

 Permitted to Mine and Drill

 To date four major gold mineralized zones have been identified across over 4 km strike length by surface oxide mining, historical trench sampling and mapping.
 La Escarcha, Gabby, Garrapittilia and Brownfields.
-Drilling on the property is limited to the immediate La Escarcha Pit area, with 1620 m completed historically between eight diamond drill holes.
-Highlight intercepts included 13.5 meters at 7.1 g/t Au and 2.6 meters at 17 g/t Au.
-Over three and a half kilometres of the gold mineralized system remain to be drill tested.
+Historical drilling on the property was limited to the immediate La Escarcha Pit area, with 1620 m completed historically between eight diamond drill holes.

 Mineralization at Golden Hill is of Greenstone Hosted Orogenic type.
 Gold is contained within one to five meter wide sub-vertically dipping quartz shear zones, typically found along faults at the contacts between mafic volcanic and metasedimentary units of pre-cambrian age.
 These deposit types have the potential for kilometres of strike extension and kilometre + depth potential.
 The vein system has been traced for over 4 km on the property, located in the hanging wall of a regional controlling fault to the west.
 This style of mineralization can be observed across the region and notably 2 km to the north of the property at the Puquio Norte gold mine which produced over 350 koz Au between 1997 and 2003.